brophdawg11/jquery.ajax.lscache/README.md

   * Allow's lsache to handle expiration
   * Allows expired values in the case of an AJAX failure
-  * Patches into the standard jqXHR Promise interfaces
+  * Patches into the standard jqXHR Promise interface

 You tell it how long your data is valid for, it was cache for that long.
 But then, if you happen to request the data after ecpiration, and the ajax request fails, we'll hand over your expired data to the jQuery AJAX success functions, and you won't realy even know what happened.
 If you REALLY need to know if the data you got back in your success callbacks is expired, you can always check the status of the jqXHR object returned.
 If you're in a success callback with a status of 404...you get the idea.